About Our Association

 We actively partner with other community associations and the town to advocate for improving the quality of the water on Shelter Island.

-Some of us are residents of the Fresh Pond neighborhood, while others regularly spend time at the pond to swim, fish or watch the sunset.
+Some of us are residents of the Fresh Pond neighborhood, while many others regularly spend time at the pond to swim, fish or watch the sunset.
 We came together in 2016 after noticing changes in the water quality, and seeking answers.
 We discovered that New York state has an association of groups like ours, the New York State Federation of Lake Associations, which we joined in 2018.

 We have co-sponsored a feasibility study with an engineer to learn how Fresh Pond can again be a clean and healthy ecosystem for year-round recreation.
 By filtering pond-bottom waters, we can restore the pond’s health, safety, and natural beauty, improve water quality in the aquifer and remove nitrogen flowing into our creeks and bays.